novomatic-tech/keycloak-kibana/readme.md

 `keycloak.session.cookieOptions.password` |  A password used to encrypt session cookies.
 It must be at least 32 characters long.
 It is also recommended to rotate your ookie session password on a regular basis.
 This is REQUIRED. |
 `keycloak.session.cookieOptions.isSecure` | Determines whether or not to transfer session cookies using TLS/SSL. | `false` `keycloak.session.cookieOptions.isHttpOnly` | Determines whether or not to set HttpOnly option in cookie.
 Cookies, when used with the HttpOnly cookie flag, are not accessible through JavaScript, and are immune to XSS. | `false`
+`keycloak.requiredRoles` | A list of Keycloak roles a user has to be assigned to in order to access Kibana.
+By default, any authenticated user can use Kibana.
+When this property is set only users with certain roles assigned can access Kibana. | `[]`

 Sample configuration section can be found in the `env/kibana/kibana.yml` file.